 How ASX conducts its business

 ASX aims to build and retain a highly motivated team of professionals with the best available skills and experience.

-The Remuneration Committee oversees and receives periodic reports about ASX's human capital policies and programs.
-ASX’s Talent and Diversity Council, comprising the CEO and the Group Executive Committee, regularly reviews talent and leadership programs, performance management and reward processes, succession planning outcomes, diversity strategy progress, and staff alignment and engagement results.
+The Remuneration Committee oversees and receives reports on ASX's people policies and programs.
+In addition, the Executive Committee reviews talent and leadership programs, performance management and reward processes, succession planning, diversity, and staff alignment and engagement results.

 Ethics and integrity